Andy16673328152/QuaternionNumber/README.md

 # QuaternionNumber

-**QuaternionNumber is a C++ template library for basic operations,math functions and literals of quaternion.**
+**QuaternionNumber is a C++ template library for basic operations,transcendental functions and literals of quaternions.**

 ## Description
 Eigen is useful,but it's too big(about 2MB),so,QuaternionNumber has come.